rCLOSED CHURCHES WITHIN THE PRESENT

 Directions:

-Avenue runs north-south, 2 blocks east of Wyoming Avenue.
-From downtown Scranton at the intersection of
+blocks east of Wyoming Avenue.
+From

-York Street.
-Go west on New York Street
+north on Wyoming Avenue 14 blocks to New York Street.
+Go west on New York Street 2 blocks to

-2 blocks to Capouse Avenue.
-Go north ½ block on Capose
+Capouse Avenue.
+Go north ½ block on

-the street.
+side of the street.

 Historic Conference: